Aryza Evolve customer support

 I have finished my payments into my insolvency, is it now complete?

 Although you may have finished making payments into your insolvency, the insolvency can remain active in order to complete any final administration or payments by the IP/trustee.
-When the insolvency has closed, you will receive a completion certificate to confirm this, as will your creditors.
-Any further questions in regards to this should be addressed to your IP/trustee directly.
+When the insolvency has closed, you will receive a completion certificate to confirm this.,.
+Please provide a copy of the completion certificate to our Customer Support team [email protected] We will ensure your records are up to date on our system.

 I have been personally discharged from my insolvency, but you are still sending me statements/updating my credit file.
 Why is this?